FO Says Shooting Threat Was A Joke

 Key Takeaways:

-• Dunn, who was charged with interfering with a flight crew, claims the threat was a "misunderstanding" and a "joke," despite admitting to the comment.
+• Dunn, who made his first court appearance after being indicted, claims the threat was a "misunderstanding" and a joke, despite admitting to the statement.

-• He has a history of legal disputes, including an unsuccessful lawsuit against the Pentagon, and was previously relieved of Air Force command for "poor judgment and abuse of authority."
+• Dunn has a history of legal disputes, including an unsuccessful lawsuit against the Pentagon and being relieved of Air Force command for "poor judgment and abuse of authority" related to refusing the COVID-19 vaccine.

 See a mistake?
 Contact us.